denwong47/extract_http/README.md

 ]
 ```

+If more than one element is found for `key`, the first element will be used as key and a warning issued.
+Specify the

 ## > locate[] > values
 Dictionary with any keys:
 - [parameter_name] : String, in Select String syntax.
 See Select String section below.